 With determination, patience and the right tools, anything could be made to work again.

-I've always been curious about how things work.
+I’ve always been curious about how things work, and why they were built that way.

 Dismantle it, understand the parts, ensure they work together properly.